agnostk/agnostk/README.md

 ## Hi there, I'm **Felipe**!

 Starting out at the age of 9, in 2008, I felt in love with programming and never stopped learning.
-Early I started creating games for my friends in Flash with ActionScript 2.0, just for fun.
+Early I started creating games for my friends in Flash with ActionScript, just for fun.
 Besides that, I explored web development, game development, Java, Python, C# and other general-purpose languages.
 Therefore, I've gained knowledge in several programming languages and software architecture principles.
+Today, I use all this acquired knowledge to solve real world problems.

 ----